-Juneteenth is celebrated in many different ways with bbq’s, readings of poems, singing songs, and more.
+People celebrate Juneteenth in many different ways, including hosting BBQs, reading poems, singing songs, and participating in various activities.
 Check out how your state celebrates this special day.

 On June 17, 2020, New York Governor Andrew Cuomo signed an executive order declaring that Juneteenth is recognized as a holiday for state employees.
-He singed to make Juneteenth an official state holiday for 2021.
+He signed to make Juneteenth an official state holiday for 2021.